GeekMasher/wicket-discord-docker-bot/README.md

 This bot was created to make it easier for a Discord user to list, start, and stop Docker containers primarily for gaming servers.

-## Setup

-There are three core parts to setting up the bot; configuration file, Discord token, and Docker socket.

 ### Quick start

 Create a `.env` file and add the following keys and their values: